 It shows you as you are.
-Often our self-perception is more than a little skewed when we look in a mirror… we are our own worst critic + sometimes seeing yourself in a photograph makes it easier to be less critical + more objective, kind even.
-It can be the perfect way to inspire you, + when changes start to happen, you can really see the results of your hard work.
-It shows you just how far you’ve come + gives you the momentum to keep going!
+Often our self-perception is more than a little skewed when we look in a mirror… we are our own worst critic and sometimes seeing yourself in a photograph makes it easier to be less critical and more objective, kind even.
+It can be the perfect way to inspire you, and when changes start to happen, you can really see the results of your hard work.
+It shows you just how far you’ve come and gives you the momentum to keep going!

-In our closed customer support group on Facebook group, many Mamas have shared pictures of their bodies at the start of their program, which they update as they see improvements.
-Their shrinking mid sections + tightening waistlines are not only a source of great pride (quite rightly!) to themselves, but also a huge inspiration to those taking the same journey.
+In our closed community support group, many Mamas have shared pictures of their bodies at the start of their program, which they update as they see improvements.
+Their shrinking mid sections and tightening waistlines are not only a source of great pride (quite rightly!) to themselves, but also a huge inspiration to those taking the same journey.

-But I don’t cover this website with ‘before + after shots’ of my clients.
-We keep that for the relative privacy of around 1000 women in our closed group
+But I don’t cover this website with ‘before and after shots’ of my clients.
+We keep that for the relative privacy of around 10,000 women in our closed group 😉

 I tend to think that most women prefer to keep their semi naked bodies for the eyes of a safe, supportive community , not for the consumption or uninvited critique of the Internet at large.